MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Azure Virtual Machines (VMs) is a type of compute service that allows you to create and run virtual machines on the Azure platform.
 There's flexibility in choosing from different SKUs, operating systems, and configurations with various billing models.

-This article provides architectural recommendations for making informed decisions when using various features to manage VMs, such as scaling, backup, monitoring, security, and more.
-The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).
+This article provides architectural recommendations are mapped to the principles of the [**Azure Well-Architected Framework pillars**](../pillars.md).
+Each section presents architectural concerns that are localized to the technology scope.
+Each section also presents the recommendations on technology capabilities that can help meet the design areas.

 **Technology scope**

-Recommendations in this article focus on the interrelated decisions in these areas, which are typical for designs that use virtual machines on Azure.
+This review focuses on the interrelated decisions for these Azure resources.

 - Azure VMs
 - Azure Virtual Machine Scale Sets
-- Disks.
-For more information, see [Azure Well-Architected Framework review - Disks](./azure-disks-cost-optimization.md).
+- Disks are a critical dependency for VMs-based architectures.
+These considerations are given in [Azure Well-Architected Framework review - Disks](./azure-disks-cost-optimization.md).

 ## Review resources

 Consider these articles as resources that demonstrate the  recommendations highlighted in this article.

-- Use these reference architectures to see examples of these recommendations.
+- Use these reference architectures as examples of how these recommendations can be applied to a workload.
   - Single VM architectures: [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture).
   - Foundational architecture that focuses on infrastructure recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).
 - Build implementation expertise using product documentation: [Azure Virtual Machines](/azure/virtual-machines/) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).